rock-simulation/mars/common/data_broker/doc/data_broker.md

 As with timed receivers, one only has to create a new trigger if no appropriate trigger exists already.

-NOTE: You will get the latest datum, regardless of whether it has been updated or not since the last trigge call.
+NOTE: You will get the latest datum, regardless of whether it has been updated or not since the last trigger call.

 ### Asynchronous receivers